Back to Blog

 of European flight schools plan to adopt or upgrade their LMS by 2027 (EASA Safety Review 2025)

-Why Flight Schools Need a Specialized LMS
+Why Flight Schools Need an Aviation Training & Compliance LMS

 A generic learning management system can host videos and PDFs, but aviation training has specific requirements that most general-purpose platforms cannot meet: